 The secret to pulled pork is using a flavorful rub and cooking it low and slow.

-The recipe for Easy Carolina BBQ Pulled Pork uses the slow cooker or crock pot.
-This method of cooking allows you to go about your business for the day (run your errands, take a nap, lay out at the pool, whatever!) while ensuring the pork butt, or pork shoulder, is cooked at a consistently low temperature for a lengthy amount of time (ie: slow).
+The recipe for carolina pulled pork in the crockpot uses the convenient set-it-and-forget-it slow cooker.
+This hands-off method of cooking allows you to go about your business for the day (run your errands, take a nap, lay out at the pool, whatever!) while ensuring the pork butt, or pork shoulder, is cooked at a consistently low temperature for a lengthy amount of time (ie: low and slow).

-For incredibly tender pork, cook at on the low setting for 8-10 hours, or until pork is fork tender and an instant read thermometer registers a temperature of 195 degrees.
+For incredibly tender Carolina bbq pulled pork, cook at on the low setting for 8-10 hours, or until pork is fork tender and an instant read thermometer registers a temperature of 195 degrees.

 How much pulled pork per person when feeding a crowd?

 Are you hosting a party and want to feed a crowd?
-Pulled pork is the perfect addition to all your outdoor parties and summer barbecues!
+This simple Carolina pulled pork in the crockpot is the perfect addition to all your outdoor parties and summer barbecues!
 While there are a number of factors to consider when feeding a crowd, such as – the gender and age of your guests, how filling are your appetizers, and the number of sides at your party – below is a simple, basic rule to follow when estimating how much pulled pork per person.

 1 pound of cooked pulled pork is enough to feed 3 people, however pork butt will lose around 40-50% of its weight once cooked and shredded (see tip below).
 For example a raw 4-pound pork butt will yield about 2.4 pounds of cooked pulled pork and serve approximately 7 people.

-Pulled pork can be made in advance which makes it perfect for feeding a crowd and stress-free entertaining!
+Absolutely.
+This recipe for NC pulled pork in the slow cooker tastes terrific the next day, which makes this recipe perfect for feeding a crowd and stress-free entertaining!

 Can BBQ pork be served cold?